Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-- Inadequate income.
-Issuers want to make sure that you are able to pay your bill.
-If you have inadequate income, they may doubt that ability.
+- A history of inadequate income, missed payments or bankruptcy.
+Issuers want to make sure you’re able to pay your bill.
+If you have inadequate income or you have a bankruptcy on your history, they may doubt that ability.

 - Spotty employment history.
-Just like inadequate income, a spotty employment history may be a sign that you might not be able to pay your bill.
+Just like inadequate income, a spotty employment history may be seen as a sign that you’re unable to pay your bill.

 - Error on your application.
 This could be as minor as a spelling error or a wrong phone number.
 Always check to make sure all of your information is correct before submitting your application.